microsoft/typespec/.chronus/changes/fix-not-handling-numeric-leading-0-mulitple-2024-8-24-10-20-50.md

   - "@typespec/compiler"
 ---

-Fix issue with decimal numeric and leading `0.0` with mutiple digit
+Fix issue with decimal numeric and leading `0.0` with multiple digit